HOW CAN GENEROSITY DRIVE BETTER BUSINESS?

 THE Talk

-From Intention to Impact: Making Generosity a Cultural Strategy
+From Intention to Impact: Making Generosity a Cultural Differentiator

 A keynote presentation with live exercises, customized (every time!) to your audience, industry, and need.